-Storage performance issues are most often the result of configuration issues with underlying storage devices and are not specific to ESX.
+Less than expected storage performance is most often the result of configuration issues with underlying storage devices rather than anything specific to ESX.

 Storage performance is a vast topic that depends on workload, hardware, vendor, RAID level, cache size, stripe size, and so on.
 Consult the appropriate documentation from VMware as well as the storage vendor.